WARPD: World model Assisted Reactive Policy Diffusion: Experiments

 \subsubsection{Low Inference Cost}

 We will now look at the next contribution, namely, lower inference cost compared to methods that diffuse action trajectories instead of policies.
 When training a single policy on multiple tasks, it is known that a larger model capacity is needed.
 This is detrimental in robotics applications as this increases control latency.
-We train a task-conditioned LWD model and show that the cost of task generalization is borne by the latent diffusion model, \textbf{while the generated execution policy remains small}.
-Because LWD generates a smaller policy, the runtime compute required for inference is much smaller compared to the state-of-the-art methods.
+We train a task-conditioned WARPD model and show that the cost of task generalization is borne by the latent diffusion model, \textbf{while the generated execution policy remains small}.
+Because WARPD generates a smaller policy, the runtime compute required for inference is lower than SOTA diffusion methods.

 We experiment on 10 tasks of the Metaworld benchmark, the details of which are in \cref{sec:mt10_desc}.
-We set the action horizon to the length of the entire trajectory for LWD to generate policies that shall work for the entire duration of the rollout, where at each time step, the generated MLPs shall predict instantaneous control.
+We set the action horizon to the length of the entire trajectory for WARPD to generate policies that shall work for the entire duration of the rollout, where at each time step, the generated MLPs shall predict instantaneous control.
 We experimented over three sizes of the generated MLP policy: 128, 256, and 512 neurons per layer, each having 2 hidden layers.
 We also train 10 DP models, spread over a grid of 5 different sizes (xs, s, m, l, xl) and 2 action horizons: 32 and 128.
 Each DP model is run at an inference frequency of half the action horizon.
 We provide the details of the DP model in \cref{app:dp}.
-Finally, we also train 3 MLP models with 128, 256, and 512 neurons per layer, to compare the performance of LWD with a standard MLP policy.
+Finally, we also train 3 MLP models with 128, 256, and 512 neurons per layer, as baselines.